-- §1 At the end of the second and third terms, deliberations are organised for all students registered in the first and second cycles. - §2 At the end of the first term, - a) the jury for Block 1 of the first cycle awards credits for grades equal or higher than 10/20, with a view to enabling students to re-orientate if necessary (Article 12); - b) On the request of students who, at this period of the year have already sat all the exams for their cycle, the cycle jury will conduct a deliberation. - §3 The dates of deliberations will be set by the Faculty, upon proposal of the presidents of the juries. - §4 Deliberations may take place in person or remotely, behind closed doors, according to the procedures defined by the presidents of the jury.
+- §1.
+At the end of the second and third terms, deliberations are organised for all students registered in the first and second cycles. - §2.
+At the end of the first term, - a) the jury for Block 1 of the first cycle awards credits for grades equal or higher than 10/20, with a view to enabling students to re-orientate if necessary (Article 12); - b) On the request of students who, at this period of the year have already sat all the exams for their cycle, the cycle jury will conduct a deliberation.